userforbidden/reactpractice/todo-phase1/README.md

 we wont be using derivedstate from props, React team also suggests not to use.
 However if you are interested look into this link https://reactjs.org/docs/react-component.html#static-getderivedstatefromprops

 getSnapshotBeforeUpdate is also not used frequently. if you need more information you can look into this link https://reactjs.org/docs/react-component.html#getsnapshotbeforeupdate

+36. Conditional Rendering
+Rendering different view for the components based on the isLoding prop.
+Usage of ternary operator in React is most frequent.
+Learn to use that